-MM HWQ-2 Prepare and implement an HDD Fluid Management Plan.
-If Horizontal Directional Drilling (HDD) is required, an HDD Fluid Management Plan shall be prepared and implemented.
-The plan shall include, at a minimum, the following measures:

-Worst-case scenario development and response effort descriptions.

-Drilling pressure monitoring to ensure pressures do not exceed those needed to penetrate the formation.

-Monitoring by a minimum of two monitors (located both upstream and downstream) throughout drilling operations to ensure early detection and swift response in the event of a surface expression of drilling fluid.

-Site-specific contingency measures shall be developed for the drill site, taking into consideration terrain, access, resource sensitivities, and proximity of suitable areas for staging response equipment for the unanticipated surface expression of drilling fluid.

-Agency notification procedures.

-Training for responding personnel.

-Prevention, containment, clean up, and disposal of released drilling mud.
+- MM HWQ-2 Prepare and implement an HDD Fluid Management Plan.
+If Horizontal Directional Drilling (HDD) is required, an HHD Fluid Management Plan shall be prepared and implemented.
+The plan shall include, at a minimum, the following measures: - Worst-case scenario development and response effort descriptions. - Drilling pressure monitoring to ensure pressures do not exceed those needed to penetrate the formation. - Monitoring by a minimum of two monitors (located both upstream and downstream) throughout drilling operations to ensure early detection and swift response in the event of a surface expression of drilling fluid. - Site-specific contingency measures shall be developed for the drill site, taking into consideration terrain, access, resource sensitivities, and proximity of suitable areas for staging response equipment for the unanticipated surface expression of drilling fluid. - Agency notification procedures. - Training for responding personnel. - Prevention, containment, clean up, and disposal of released drilling mud.
 Preventative measures shall include incorporation of the recommendations of a pre-construction geotechnical investigation to determine the most appropriate drilling depth and drilling mud mixture for the HDD bore site.
 Containment shall be accomplished through construction of temporary berms/dikes and use of silt fences, straw bales, absorbent pads, straw wattles, and plastic sheeting.
-Clean up shall be accomplished with plastic pails, shovels, portable pumps, and vacuum trucks.

-A copy of the Streambed Alteration Agreement (SAA) shall be provided in the Plan.
+Clean up shall be accomplished with plastic pails, shovels, portable pumps, and vacuum trucks. - A copy of the Streambed Alteration Agreement (SAA) shall be provided in the Plan.
 If the SAA also requires development of a similar plan to address HDD fluid management, that plan, as approved by CDFW, may be used to satisfy this measure provided it adequately addresses the requirements identified herein, as determined by the CPUC and BLM.

-MM BR-7Restore or revegetate temporary disturbance areas.
-(The full text of this mitigation measures is provided in the Biological Resources section.
-This measure provides performance standards, including details of restoration planning, monitoring, and success standards.
-Implementation of this mitigation measure would effectively restore wildlife habitat values in temporarily disturbed work areas, or for areas that cannot be feasibly restored, would require compensation if appropriate.)

-O Noise
+Noise

 MM N-1 Limit construction noise levels.
 SCE shall ensure that all construction activities occur within the following hours, during which construction noise would be exempt from local ordinances: in San Bernardino County and City of Hesperia, between 7:00 a.m. to 7:00 p.m.
-Monday through Saturday, except Federal holidays; in Clark County, Nevada, between

-6:00 a.m. and 10:00 p.m.
-Monday through Saturday, except Federal holidays.
+Monday through Saturday, except Federal holidays, unless an alternate schedule is coordinated with the applicable local jurisdiction.
 Additionally, SCE shall implement the following construction noise reduction methods as precautionary measures, as identified in the Noise Technical Report (Appendix K to SCE's PEA (Eilar, 2017)):